 If you have a specific bitcoin wallet in mind, check out our individual bitcoin wallet reviews below.
 We will be updating this list in the next few weeks with more detailed reviews so be sure to bookmark this page!

 Yes.
 If you choose a wallet like Jaxx of Exodus, you’ll find that most cryptocurrencies you’re interested in buying are supported.
 There will be a different address for every coin (make sure never to send a coin to the wrong coin address!), but each coin will be supported in the same convenient user interface.

 Absolutely not!
 This will result in the loss of your funds, so make sure never to send one coin to the address of another coin type.
 Bitcoin to Bitcoin addresses.
 Ethereum to Ethereum addresses.
 Ripple to Ripple addresses.
 Some ERC20 tokens (tokens created using Ethereum) can be sent to Ethereum addresses, but this is an exception that you’ll learn when you get deeper into this discipline.
 For now, keep it simple and send specific coin types to specific wallet type addresses.

 The best way to store your cryptocurrency safely is to use a hardware wallet or other “cold” (offline) solution.
 Even a paper wallet is safer than a software wallet that’s running on an internet-connected computer, as the latter could theoretically be hacked.
 A device with no internet connection can’t be hacked through the internet.

 On certain wallets, like the Coinbase wallet, you can trade fiat currency for Bitcoin, and vice versa.
 These are specially licensed and regulated wallets, and typically are associated with a specific exchange.
 This is not the norm.

-On specifically licensed and regulated wallets, like those belonging to eToro and Coinbase, you can pay for Bitcoin with credit card.
+On specifically licensed and regulated wallets, like those belonging to Coinbase, you can pay for Bitcoin with credit card.
 This is not normally available through software and hardware wallets.